side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2015/2015-12-03-pipeline-as-code-with-multibranch-workflows-in-jenkins.md

 ### Dockerized Demo environment

 You can also use the following docker image to run this demo with a preconfigured Jenkins environment and the sample job: `jenkinsci/workflow-demo` (i.e. `docker pull jenkinsci/workflow-demo`)

 This docker container includes Jenkins with Workflow and Workflow Multibranch plugins, a local git repo with the aforementioned Java web application and Jetty to demonstrate a continuous delivery pipeline of this application deployed and tested across multiple environments in the pipeline with an approval gate before promoting to PROD (like QA, Staging and PROD).

-There's a "cd" job pre-configured as a multibranch Workflow job.
+There’s a “cd” job pre-configured as a multibranch Workflow job.

 Launch the docker demo as: `docker run -p 8080:8080 -p 8081:8081 -p 9418:9418 -ti jenkinsci/workflow-demo`